Hamiltonian Complexity in the Thermodynamic Limit: Computing Ground Energies for Finite TI Hamiltonians

 We will refer to the correct starting configuration for Tracks $4$ and $5$ as $\ket{\vinit}$.
 In this correct starting configuration, the contents of Track $5$ are $\leftBr ~1~\#^* \rightBr$, the state on Track $4$ is $q_0$, and the head is at the same location as the $1$ on Track $5$.

 There is a correct $x$ for the length $N$ of the chain.
 This is the string that is written on the computation track after $M_{BC}$ runs for $N-2$ steps starting in $\ket{\vinit}$.
-Once $x$ is determined, the number $m$ of queries to the oracle is also determined.
-The first $m$ bits of the state of the witness track $\ket{w}$ is a string $y$ which is used as the guesses for the responses to the oracle calls.
-Thus, once $x$ and $y$ are fixed (which are in turn determined by $N$ and $\ket{w}$), the inputs to the oracles $x_1, \ldots, x_m$ are determined.
+The string $y$ is used as the guesses for the responses to the oracle calls.
+Thus, once $x$ and $y$ are fixed, the inputs to the oracles $x_1, \ldots, x_m$ are determined.
 In addition, the function $T(x,y)$ is also determined.
-Since the state of the witness track $\ket{w}$ does not change over time, the values of $x_1, \ldots, x_m$ and $T(x,y)$ are well-defined for a block.
-The verifier $V$ will be run on the oracle queries for the casis in which the string $y$ guesses that the query string is in $L$.
+Since the state of the witness track (including $\ket{y}$) does not change over time, the values of $x_1, \ldots, x_m$ and $T(x,y)$ are well-defined for a block.
+The verifier $V$ will be run on the oracle queries for the cases in which the string $y$ guesses that the query string is in $L$.
 Define the set

 In order words, $Y_{rej}$ is the set of oracle guesses for which there is at least one oracle call in which the guess is {\em yes} but the correct answer is {\em no}.